-Fill out the application to the UW Graduate School and pay the application fee.
+Fill out the Graduate School application and pay the application fee.
 Applications must be completed online.

 3. Statement of Purpose

-All applicants should answer the following question.
-Please limit your statement to a maximum of 1000 words:
+Please limit your response to the following statement to a maximum of 1000 words:

 Describe why the Master of Science in Electrical Engineering is of interest to you and how it will support your scholarly and career goals.

-Showing relevant work experience in detail, including any and all information relevant to admission prerequisites.
+Showing relevant work experience or coursework in detail, including any and all information relevant to admission prerequisites.

 5. Letters of Recommendation

-Applicants should have 2 - 3 letters of recommendation sent electronically, which requires the submission of the email address of the recommender as part of the application process.
-The recommender will automatically receive an email with instructions on how to submit their letter of recommendation.
-Professional references may be substituted for academic ones if academic recommenders are unavailable to write on your behalf.
+A minimum of two recommendations is required, however three are strongly recommended.
+Each recommender will automatically receive an e-mail with instructions on how to submit their letter of recommendation.
+Professional references may be substituted for academic ones if academic recommenders are unavailable.

 Additional Information for International Applicants

-Students who are currently in the country on any type of Visa should contact the UW Bothell Center for International Education at email@example.com for information on how to change their Visa status to F1, if F1 status is desired.
+Students who are currently in the country on any type of Visa should contact the UW Bothell Center for International Education at email@example.com for information on how to change their Visa status to F1, if desired.

 International applicants are required to submit additional information.
 After submitting your application and paying your fee online, there will be a check list of additional requirements including the University of Washington Statement of Financial Ability form.
 All completed materials are sent to the Graduate School.
-For questions on these materials, please contact the International Admission Advisor at the Graduate School.
+For questions on these materials, visit International Applicant Information or e-mail the Graduate School.

 Further information on applying to graduate programs at the University of Washington is details in Understanding the Application Process.